 Budget for South America

 These budgets are based on a daily spend including accommodation (staying in a dormitory room in a hostel), food, water, transport (using local transport only), and leisure.
-You will need to add an additional cost if you prefer to stay in a private room.
+You will need to add cost if you prefer to stay in a private room.
 Prices are quoted in Pound Sterling (GBP) and converted to U.S. $ (the conversion rate can differ slightly).

 Budget – From £20 to £100+